MakerOps/tocu/MIP39c2: Adding TO CU.md

 - Technical Support

-  - Support other CUs with setting up accounts, helping with infrastructure setup and configuration, security best practices education, and so on
+  - Support CUs we work with, to set up accounts, helping with infrastructure setup and configuration, security best practices education, and so on
   - 24/7 follow the sun support, assessment and remediation

 - Tools administration

-  - 3rd party services administration and management
+  - 3rd party services administration and management eg. Discord, Grafana, PagerDuty

 #### General System Administration

+- Infrastructure hosting for the CUs that we work with

-- Documentation
+- Documentation of critical components

 - Cloud providers management

   - Multiple cloud providers to prevent lock-in, add pricing options and introduce fault tolerance.
-Automated with Terraform.
+Automated with Infrastructure as Code.

 - Network & Security